 - Being a PC means you are committed to taking action towards creating a strong and vibrant party that supports and embraces your vision of good politics.

-- PCs are committed to 2018, 2020 and beyond.
-Working together now, we will get out the vote, strengthen democracy, and elect Democrats who will move this country forward.
+- PCs are committed to 2022 and beyond.
+Working together now, we will register new voters, get out the vote, strengthen democracy, and elect Democrats who will move this country forward.

 - PCs advocate from within the Party for the change we want to see.
 We seek diversity of opinion and welcome progress.